 Drinks: There are heaps to pick from.
 Have Lassi, Gulab Ka Sharbat or Badam Milk if the temperatures are soaring.
 If it's winter in your neck of the woods when you choose to have your party, serve cups of Masala Chai or some spiced apple cider

 Desserts: You can never have too much of a good thing.
 Round the meal off with a buffet of delectable Indian desserts.
-I love to have two or three different sweet dishes so my guests can pick and choose.
-You could serve some popular Bengali desserts from East India or go the North Indian route and serve some world famous sweets from that region of India.
-Want to know what I love?
-Gaajar Ka Halwa with ice cream, Rasmalai or Besan Ka Laddoo.
+We love to have two or three different sweet dishes so guests can pick and choose.
+You could serve some popular Bengali desserts from East India or go the North Indian route and serve some world-famous sweets from that region of India.
+Want to know what we love?
+Gulab jamun, Gaajar Ka Halwa with ice cream, Rasmalai or Besan Ka Laddoo and the traditional shahi falooda.

 India is a colorful country.
 From its food to its dress, color abounds and plays a huge role.
 Every color has its cultural and religious significance.
 Bollywood is India captured on film.
 For your party, go all out with color.